-- Don't abbreviate or use specific terminology unless you are sure the reader will know what it means. - Don't try to overdecorate, keep it simple and professional.
-This includes no folding or bending your resume. - Never use exact dates; months and years are sufficient (you can use summer or holiday season as well). - You don't need to list your high school if you are a college graduate. - Avoid listing your height, weight, or remarks about your physical appearance or health. - Don't list references on your resume.
+- Don't abbreviate or use specific terminology unless you are sure the reader will know what it means.

+- Don't try to over decorate, keep it simple and professional.
+This includes no folding or bending your resume.

+- Never use exact dates; months and years are sufficient (you can use "Summer" or "Holiday Season" as well).

+- You don't need to list your high school if you are a college graduate.

+- Avoid listing your height, weight, or remarks about your physical appearance or health.

+- Don't list references on your resume.

 Nor should you state "References

 Available on Request."
 It is assumed

 by employers that you will provide

 references separately at the time of

 application or interview.
+Create a

+separate document that lists your

+references.

-Last but not least...
+- Last but not least...